ROCm/Experimental_ROC/distro_install_scripts/OpenSUSE/Leap_15/src_install/README.md

 To skip this interactive query, pass "-y" or "-n" on the command line.

 Note that this will not install the ROCK kernel drivers.
-Instead, Fedora 29 uses the drivers included in the upstream Linux kernel.
+Instead, OpenSUSE Leap 15 uses the drivers included in the upstream Linux kernel.

 #### Configuring Users to have GPU Access
 If you want to allow all users on the system to use ROCm GPUs, you may want to run the following script that enables GPU access for all users that will be added from this point on.